anthinhN/anthinhN/README.md

 - 👋 Hi, I’m @anthinhN
 - 👀 I’m interested in
-- 🌱 I’m currently learning Cybersecurity and Information System
+- 🌱 I’m currently learning Cybersecurity and Information Technology
 - 📫 How to reach me tel: 201-240-8956

 <!---